how to make a calculator

 tests/test_calculator.py:7: AssertionError

-• I hold ctrl (windows/linux) or option (mac) on the keyboard and use the mouse to click on tests/test_calculator.py:7 to open it in the editor
+• I hold ctrl (Windows/Linux) or option or command (MacOS) on the keyboard and use the mouse to click on tests/test_calculator.py:7 to open it in the editor

 7 self.assertFalse(False)